wbchn/fluent-plugin-collectd-unroll/README.md

-# Output filter plugin to rewrite Collectd JSON output to be inserted into InfluxDB
+# Output filter plugin to rewrite Collectd JSON output to unroll into a flat json

 Rewrites the message coming from Collectd to store as a flat json.
 Can be used in Elasticsearch to display metrics.